+Category Measure Scoring Weight

+Deployment of Alignment with 0 - The project implements no 20%

+initiatives in the initiatives outlined initiatives.

+Regional in the Regional 1 - The project implements or

+Transportation Transportation advances one or more Tertiary

+Operations and Operations and initiatives.

+Technology Technology 2 - The project implements or

+Strategic Plan Strategic Plan. advances one Secondary

+initiative.

+3 - The project implements or

+advances several Secondary

+initiatives.

+4 - The project implements or

+advances one Primary initiative.

+5 - The project implements or

+advances several Primary

+initiatives.

-Category Measure Scoring Weight Deployment of initiatives in the Regional Transportation Operations and Technology Strategic Plan Alignment with initiatives outlined in the Regional Transportation Operations and Technology Strategic Plan.
-0 - The project implements no initiatives.
-1 - The project implements or advances one or more Tertiary initiatives.
-2 - The project implements or advances one Secondary initiative.
-3 - The project implements or advances several Secondary initiatives.
-4 - The project implements or advances one Primary initiative.
-5 - The project implements or advances several Primary initiative.
-3020% Project impact Proximity to marginalized communities and project's effectiveness in improving mobility of marginalized communities.
+Category Measure Scoring Weight Project impact Proximity to marginalized communities and project's effectiveness in improving mobility of marginalized communities.
 Effectiveness in moving the region toward Metro Vision regional transportation outcomes.
 Average Congestion Mitigation Process Mobility Score within the project area.
 0 - The project does not address a regional problem.
 1 - The project benefits will address a minor regional problem.
-2 - The project benefits will moderately address a moderate- level regional problem.
+2 - The project benefits will moderately address a moderatelevel regional problem.
 3 - The project benefits will either moderately address a major regional problem or significantly address a moderate-level regional problem.
-4 - The project benefits will significantly address a major regional problem.
-5 - The project benefits will substantially address a major regional problem primarily benefiting people and businesses in one community.
+4 - The project benefits will significantly address a major regional problem primarily benefiting people and businesses in one community.
 5 - The project benefits will substantially address a major regional problem and benefit people and businesses in multiple communities.
-25 30 %
+30%

 Category Measure Scoring Weight RTP priorities Effectiveness in improving efficiency and reliability of multimodal mobility services.
 Effectiveness in reducing regional vehicle emissions.
 Effectiveness in improving transit on-time performance and availability.
 Effectiveness in improving safety.
 Effectiveness in improving freight operations.
 Effectiveness in improving active transportation.
 0 - The project does not provide demonstrable benefits in the priority area.
 1 - The project provides demonstrable slight benefits in the priority area and is determined to be in the bottom fifth of applications based on the magnitude of benefits in that priority area.
 2 - The project provides demonstrable modest benefits in the priority area.
-3 - The project provides demonstrable moderate benefits in the priority area and is determined to be in the middle fifth of applications based on the magnitude of benefits in the priority area.
 3 - The project provides demonstrable moderate benefits in the priority area and is determined to be in the middle fifth of applications based on the magnitude of benefits in that priority area.
 4 - The project provides demonstrable significant benefits in the priority area.
-5 - The project provides demonstrable substantial benefits in the priority area and is determined to be in the top fifth of applications based on the magnitude of benefits in the priority area.
-25 30 % Financial leveraging The non-federal funding committed to this project as a percent of the total project cost.
-Less than 21% non-federal sources (including 100%-eligible projects with no match.
-At least 21% but less than 26%.
-At least 26% but less than 31%.
-At least 31% but less than 36%.
-36%.
+5 - The project provides demonstrable substantial benefits in the priority area and is determined to be in the top fifth of applications based on the magnitude of benefits in that priority area.
+30% Financial leveraging The non-federal funding committed to this project as a percent of the total project cost.
+1 - Less than 21% non-federal sources (including 100%-eligible projects with no match.
+2 - At least 21% but less than 26%.
+3 - At least 26% but less than 31%.
+4 - At least 31% but less than 36%.
+5 - 36% or greater.
 5%

 Category Measure Scoring Weight Project readiness The extent of project development and preliminary engineering prepared to meet the rigors of project implementation as per the CDOT Local Agency process.
 0 - No mitigation or readiness activities have been demonstrated.
 1 - Few mitigation or readiness activities have been demonstrated.
 2 - Slight readiness is demonstrated and some known obstacles that are likely to result in project delays have been mitigated.
 3 - Moderate readiness is demonstrated and some known obstacles that are likely to result in project delays have been mitigated.
 4 - Significant readiness is demonstrated and several known obstacles that are likely to result in project delays have been mitigated.
+5 - Substantial readiness is demonstrated and all known obstacles that are likely to result in project delays have been mitigated.
 5 - Substantial readiness is demonstrated and all known obstacles that are likely to result in project delays have been mitigated.
 15%